OakTree100/casper_tut_dac/tut_dac.rst

 .. image:: spectrum_output.jpg

-Be aware, that if nothing is enabled, you should always have signals at 491.52 MHz and 245.76 MHz.
+Be aware, that if ``wf_en`` is disabled, you may still have signals at 491.52 MHz and 245.76 MHz.
 Your DAC Reference Clock and your User IP Clock Rate.
-These signals are an indicator that your ``rfdc`` PLLs work as expected.
+We use wf_en to run our counter block.
+If we stop counting, we won't stop playing data, we'll just loop the same 8 samples forever.
+If we set those samples to 0s, we lose those signals.

 Errors